Office of English Language Acquisition, Department of Education.

 Under this priority we provide funding to projects that provide professional development activities that will improve classroom instruction for ELs and assist educational personnel working with ELs to meet high professional standards, including standards for certification and licensure as teachers who work in language instruction educational programs or serve ELs.

-Competitive Preference Priorities: For FY 2017 and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are competitive preference priorities.
-Under 34 CFR 75.105(c)(2)(i), we award an additional five points to an application that meets competitive preference priority 1, and we award up to an additional five points to an application depending on how well the application meets competitive preference priority 2.
-An application may be awarded up to a maximum of 10 additional points under these competitive preference priorities.
+Competitive Preference Priorities: For FY 2016 and any subsequent year in which we make awards from the list of unfunded applicants from this competition, these priorities are competitive preference priorities.
+Under 34 CFR 75.105(c)(2)(i) we award five additional points to applications that meet Competitive Preference Priority 1.
+We award up to an additional five points to applications that meet Competitive Preference Priority 2, depending on how well the application meets this priority.
 Applicants may address none, one, or both of the competitive preference priorities.
 An applicant must clearly identify in the project abstract and the project narrative section of its application the competitive preference priority or priorities it wishes the Department to consider for purposes of earning competitive preference priority points.

 These priorities are: